 Miami-Dade · Florida telehealth

-Online telehealth in Miami, Florida — $45 flat
+Online telehealth in Miami, Florida — $45 visit

-For Miami-Dade residents from Brickell to Hialeah to Kendall: licensed Florida telehealth for UTIs, BV, yeast infections, ED, hair loss, and chronic medication bridge refills. $45 flat, same-day e-prescriptions to any Miami pharmacy — CVS, Walgreens, Publix, or Navarro.
-No insurance required, no subscription.
+For Miami-Dade residents from Brickell to Hialeah to Kendall: licensed Florida telehealth for UTIs, BV, yeast infections, ED, hair loss, and chronic medication bridge refills. $45 online visit, e-prescriptions when appropriate to any Miami pharmacy — CVS, Walgreens, Publix, or Navarro.
+No insurance billing, no required subscription.

-No insurance · No subscription · Same-day Rx
+No insurance billing · No required subscription · Rx when appropriate

 Start Miami visit →